Jinan County

-Jinan County (Jinan-gun) is a county in North Jeolla Province, South Korea.
+Jinan County (Jinan-gun) is a county in Jeonbuk State, South Korea.

 Introduce

 Famous as the "sacred peak" or the "center-piece" of the southwestern provinces, the mysterious Maisan Mountain forms the watershed of the Geumgang River and Seomjingang River in Jinan-gun, where kind-hearted people thrive on the nation's granary land.

 The high-altitude land is well suited to the cultivation of Jinan's special products: ginseng, deodeok(lanceolate) root, shiitake mushrooms, black pigs, and delicious top-grade hot peppers.